MrMusic25/linux-pref/README.md

 #### checkPrivilege()
 Checks to see if user has root privileges or not.
 Also has the option to exit script if privileges missing.

+#### ctrl_c()
+Meant to be used with the following line of code: `trap ctrl_c INT` User will be asked if they meant to press it, and if they press it again, processes will be stopped and script will exit with code 999.

 ## Text Files and Data